 Stahl EasyWhite Tan™ a solution in which chemical usage is reduced by one third compared to conventional tanning processes.
 Since no additional salt is needed, salt in tanning wastewater is reduced by at least 80%.
 In addition, up to 40% less water is needed during tanning.
 Wastewater can be directly re-used for the beamhouse and therefore easily recycled.

 Then in the retanning step, a new generation of lightweight polymers and fat liquors has recently been introduced, called Stahlite®, which can reduce the weight of the leather without compromising on volume and tear strength.
-Finally in the finishing step, Stahl has developed bio-based polyurethanes, like Green PolyMatte® which is based on rapeseed oil instead of crude oil derived intermediates.
+Finally in the finishing step, Stahl has developed bio-based polyurethanes, like bio-based PolyMatte® which is based on rapeseed oil instead of crude oil derived intermediates.

 The Stahl Neo portfolio includes compliant and sustainable leather solutions for wet-end and leather finish.
 The product line offers products that not only already comply with Zero Discharge Hazardous Chemicals (ZDHC) Manufacturing Restricted Substances List (MRSL), but even go beyond this standard, targeting an even wider range of chemical substances.
 The leather finishing product group includes top coats, base coats, and so on.

 Just five examples of the technologies available that can reduce the environmental impact at each step in the leather process.